NibeshSdev/todolist/README.md

-# Todo-List
+# Todo-List JWT Auth

-A REST API built with Node, Express and Mongo db.
+A REST API built with Node, Express and Mongo-db with JWT Authentication.

 ## Getting Started